Akil-GH/meme-generator/README.md

-Generates Random meme template which a can be modified by adding top text and Bottom text.
+Generates Random meme template image which a can be modified by adding Top text and Bottom text.

 Deployment - https://meme-generatorx.netlify.app/